Definition 6

 DEFINITION 6 is a digital marketing agency that was founded in Atlanta in 1997.

-About

 DEFINITION 6 is headquartered in Atlanta and has offices in New York City and London.
 The agency is backed by Navigation Capital Partners, an Atlanta-based private equity firm.
 In August 2009, DEFINITION 6 acquired Creative Bubble, a video and post-production and sound engineering company based in New York.
 In December 2009, DEFINITION 6 acquired Leach Communications, a strategic communications firm based in New York.
 In September 2012, DEFINITION 6 acquired Synaptic Digital, an earned media and strategic content distributions company.
 Barry Sikes took over as CEO of DEFINITION 6 from Michael Kogon in 2013.
 Shortly thereafter former President and COO Jeffrey Katz became COO in 2014.
 Definition 6 has worked for various global brands.
 In 2019, they became part of the Dawn portfolio of independent creative agencies.